 - Botswana’s Chobe National Park (famous for huge elephant herds)

 With classic game drives, you’ll likely see a wide variety of animals in a relatively short time.
 Still, during peak seasons in popular parks, sightings can draw multiple vehicles—so expect to share those perfect lion moments with fellow travelers.
+Classic game drives deliver a great safari experience and a truly memorable experience for travelers.

 For a deeper dive into the best safari spots, check out this guide.